sbreatnach/homelab/README.md

 sudo systemctl restart wg-quick@wg0.service
 ```

+# Bugs TODO

+* Samba starts too early on boot and cannot bind to network interfaces.
+It works
+  on local loop interface and thus does not fail.
+* sambauser does not have write access to mounts - add named groups for directories
+  and include sambauser into groups
+  groupadd music
+  usermod -a -G music sambauser
+  chgrp -R music /mnt/Backup1/data/Music
+  chmod -R g+w /mnt/Backup1/data/Music

 # Wishlist (in order of preference)

 * Turtl or equivalent bookmarking service with iOS app